-

 Free guided tour in simple language (German)

-Charmaine Poh – Deutsche Bank "Artist of the Year" 2025 – lives in Berlin and Singapore and works with video, installation and performance.
+Charmaine Poh is Deutsche Bank "Artist of the Year" 2025.
+She lives in Berlin and Singapore.
+She works with video, installation and performance.
 In her work, she explores themes such as agency and repair, as well as the visibility and invisibility of queerness and femininity in Asia.
-During this guided tour in simple language, selected works will be presented and explained.
-Afterwards you will have the opportunity to exchange ideas and experiences.
+During this guided tour in simple language, selected works will be presented and explained following with a discussion on the topics.

 In German